smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/04 - Equi, Theta and Natural Joins.md

 --------------------------------------------------------------------------------
 #### Theta-joins
 Theta-joins looks for any non-equality comparison.
 Sometimes this join is called a non-equi-join.
-They can be used with INNER, OUTER, FULL OUTER, and CROSS JOINS
+They can be used with `INNER`, `OUTER`, `FULL OUTER`, and `CROSS JOINS`.

 Here are some examples that you may not have realized are possible.

-You can use the LIKE and BETWEEN operators with the ON statement.
-We often place these operators in the WHERE clause, but they can exist with the ON statement.
+You can use the `LIKE` and `BETWEEN` operators with the ON statement.
+We often place these operators in the `WHERE` clause, but they can exist with the ON statement.

 ```sql

 ```

 Here is an example where you would use the greater than operator.
-Suppose you want to purchase two fruits, one fruit from Table A and one fruit from Table B, however, the quantity of the fruit in Table A needs to be larger than the quantity in Table B.
+Suppose you want to purchase two fruits, one fruit from `Table A` and one fruit from `Table B`, however, the quantity of the fruit in Table A needs to be larger than the quantity in Table B.

 ```sql